derhuerst/chatbot-coroutine/readme.md

 })
 ```

 Now **this example is still very naive**, as it doesn't handle invalid input and keeps data only in memory.
 But it demonstrates how such a structure can get quickly get very complex.
-Using `chatbot-coroutine`, you can **model your converstional bot like you would reason about it: As one coherent flow of incoming and outgoing messages**:
+Using `chatbot-coroutine`, you can **model your converstional bot like you would reason about it: As one coherent flow of incoming and outgoing messages**.

 ```js
 const createRespond = require('chatbot-coroutine')